 Creating this light, fluffy keto peanut butter pie that features a mousse filling, a chocolate crust, and a chocolate and peanut butter top hardshell layer is thankfully a breeze to make.

 As you can see this easy recipe my friend for all of you in the no baking skill category.
 The only tools you’ll need is an electric mixer, bowl and pie pan.
 And the following are the essential ingredients:

 - Sugar substitute, lakanto powdered

 - Cream cheese, full-fat

 - Salted peanuts

-A few things to keep in mind when making this pie is the fact that the recipe calls for confectioner’s sugar substitute.
+A few things to keep in mind when making this sugar-free peanut butter pie is the fact that the recipe calls for a confectioner’s sugar substitute.
 I went with Lakanto’s Monk Fruit Powdered because I wanted to ensure that sweetener was one that would dissolve easily and not cause a grainy texture.

 Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.

 Since this recipe is made with almond flour and it’s what you prefer to use, I recommend you visit our keto almond flour recipes for more delicious options.

 In case you don’t know I have authored two books for you, Essential Keto Bread and Essential Keto Desserts both inspired by your requests over the years.
 It’s my prayer these keto cookbooks will help make ket